 For a while, outboard gear fell somewhat out of favor as in-the-box digital recording technology got better and better.
-In a lot of cases plug-ins can be just as useful, if not more-so, than outboard hardware.
+In a lot of cases plug-ins can be just as useful, if not more so, than outboard hardware.
 In addition to sounding great they are cheaper, take up no physical space, and offer instant recall, making them much more convenient.
 Still, while this might be true for things like compressors and equalizers, one of the types of gear that still stands tall in the hardware world are preamps.
 And while there are a few plug-in preamps available, due to the nature of the technology it will probably never be able to be fully replaced in-the-box.
 The best budget preamps come in a variety of formats.

 The products on this list are desktop units or rack-mountable only – meaning there are no 500 series modules included.
-The preamps that are built in to recording interfaces are usually designed to be as clean and transparent as possible, and outboard preamps usually offer vibe and coloration as an alternative.
+The preamps that are built into recording interfaces are usually designed to be as clean and transparent as possible, and outboard preamps usually offer vibe and coloration as an alternative.
 Either way they will offer an upgrade in sound quality, no matter what kind of sonic signature it imparts to the signal.

-Check out the best budget preamps below.
+Check out the best budget preamps for 2022 below.

-1. Golden Age Project Pre-73 MKIII
+Best budget preamp 2022: Golden Age Project Pre-73 MKIII

 Neve is a magic word in the recording world.
 The 1073 is one of the most popular “color” preamps out there, and for good reason.
 It provides the quintessential vibe that one looks for in an outboard unit.